HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Tags: Border Terrier, Hunting Dog, Agility, Earth Dog, Service Dogs, Training

 Border Terriers are natural diggers as they were developed for chasing and hunting animals that burrow underground.
-Today, that translates to hunting animals such as rabbit, groundhog, raccoon or possums.
-While training your dog to get excited about the idea of jumping down a dark hole sounds like an impossible task, but Border Terriers actually excel in this once they get the taste for it.
+Today, that translates to hunting animals such as rabbits, groundhogs, raccoons, or possums.
+While training your dog to get excited about the idea of jumping down a dark hole sounds like an impossible task, Border Terriers actually excel in this once they get the taste for it.
 One method of starting their training is to participate in Earthdog trials.

 Border Terriers and Hunting